JackPaul1713/Crypt/README.md

 ## Description
 Crypt is a command line extention for encrypting and decrypting files.
 It uses a very basic cypher and a symetric key, as well as a password.
 A password modified version of the key is stored localy.
 To use the key the password is used to decrypt the modified key.
-The key is then used with the basic cypher on the bytes from a file.
+The key is then used with the basic cypher on bytes from a file.

 ## Installation
 Install Instructions: